Chemawa Indian School: Depression era through the 1950s

-I did not experience any harsh restraint against Indian culture or tradition at Chemewa.
+"I did not experience any harsh restraint against Indian culture or tradition at Chemewa.
 Generations of Indians before me had already felt the full force of that practice.
-I learned that in earlier years, speaking the Indian language had been forbidden.
+I learned that in earlier years, speaking the Indian language (sic.) had been forbidden.
 White authority had dealt harshly with Indian dancing, singing, and drumming.
 Students were not allowed to braid their hair or wear any ornaments with Indian design motifs.
 During my time, efforts to teach the white way were still in force, but attempts to abolish or restrain Indian culture were past.
-The practice of Indian culture, however, was not encouraged or discussed.
+The practice of Indian culture, however, was not encouraged or discussed."

-The 1940s and 1950s brought other changes, including a special program for Navajo Nation students and changes in policy to attract Pacific Northwest students, and particularly those from Alaska.
+During the 1940s and 1950s a special program for Navajo students was initiated and efforts made to attract Pacific Northwest students, including those from Alaska.

+Chemawa today

 In the late 1970s, Chemawa moved to a new campus on adjacent land, with most of the original brick buildings destroyed after the shift.
 By 2017 the new campus was fenced.